WHAT IS PLAGIARISM

 Different kinds of plagiarism

 Plagiarism can be of different forms.
-The most common type of plagiarism is paraphrasing.
-It is crucial to understand all forms of plagiarism and how they happen.
+The most common type is paraphrasing.
+It is crucial to understand all forms and how they happen.

 Complete plagiarism